Family Walks – Tips for a Successful Trip

 Once you go off a footpath, babies and toddlers will be much happier in a carrier rather than in a pram.
 Baby carriers sit on the parent like a backpack – look for ones that are comfortable, light and have attachments to add sun protectors and rain covers.
 Remember, to check the baby’s temperature.
 They will feel the cold sooner so bring layers for the little ones.
-Be sun aware too- that means hats and cream.
+Be aware of the sun as well and bring hats and suncream.

 Looped routes that twist and turn can be more exciting for children rather than a long straight flat track.
 Keep them excited by wondering out loud “I wonder what’s around the corner..?”.
 Think about the track you’ll be on – is it shared by cyclists?
 It is important to keep the children to one side of the path and listen out for bike bells.
 Will there be gates?
 Teach children the importance of closing gates behind you.

 Turn the walk into a game.
 Encourage the kids to spot different insects, birds and flowers or interesting landmarks.
-If the noise level gets too high you can challenge them to a silence contest and tell them they might see more animals if they’re really quiet.
+If the noise level gets too high you can challenge them to a silence contest- tell them they might see more animals if they’re really quiet.

-Share your #dadventures with us and tips for walking with the kids over on Twitter.!
+Share your adventure photos with us over on Instagram!

 Or you can Shop our entire kids range here.